 Skip to main content

 Detection accuracy is measured against four real consumer-grade hidden cameras at distances of 0.5 m, 1.5 m, and 3 m, at three angles each.
 False positive rate is how often an app triggered on a non-camera object — a phone charger, laptop, smart speaker — in the same room.
 Free tier means the core scanning function is available without purchase.
 All apps were tested on iPhone 15 and Samsung Galaxy S24 in May 2026.
 We receive no payment from any app listed.
+These hidden camera detector reviews reflect independent lab results only.

 Quick list — jump to any app